 This cookies are great for breakfast, snack, dessert, hiking or even for dinner if you are losing your mind and can’t manage a meal- just add a veggie on the side.
 Two cookies and a half a carrot.
 Fine.

-1 ripe banana crushed with folk in bowl.
+1 ripe banana crushed with fork in bowl.

 1 Tablespoon maple syrup.

 1/4 Cup Milk of any sort.
-I use soy milk, help or oat milk.
+I use soy milk, hemp or oat milk.

 2 cups-ish cuisinart-ground regular oats or whole quick oats.
 If you have only coarse oats, cook them first.